please dont rip this site

 TITLE="informational ToolTip"

-attribute is presented as a ToolTip when the users mouse hovers over the <OBJECT>
+The Internet Explorer 4.0 (and above) specific TITLE attribute is used for informational purposes.
+If present, the value of the TITLE attribute is presented as a ToolTip when the users mouse hovers over the <OBJECT> section.

 LANG="language setting"